Biggest Culture Shock in Canada: Stages, Management Tips

 Adjustment Stage

 Gradually, you begin to adapt to your new environment.
 You develop coping strategies, make friends, and feel more comfortable in your new environment.
-This means that you have entered into the next stage of culture shock which is the adjustment stage.
-Usually at around 6 to 12 months.
+This means that you have entered the next stage of culture shock, which is an adjustment, usually at around 6 to 12 months.
 By the time you get comfortable with your routine and become more familiar with the local way of life, food, and customs.

 Adaptation Stage

 Finally, you fully embrace your new life in Canada.
 You appreciate the diversity and richness of the culture and feel a sense of belonging.
-Entering into the adaptation stage of culture shock means now you are feeling comfortable in Canada and adapted to your new way of life.
+Entering the adaptation stage of culture shock means you feel comfortable in Canada and have adapted to your new way of life.
 This is the stage of culture shock where you will finally feel at home in the new country.

 Re-entry Shock

-This is the fifth stage of culture shock which is described by some of the researchers.
-People tend to enter this stage of culture shock when they visit their homes after a long period of extended period.
-At this time people generally re-enter the culture shock but this time it will take less time to adapt to the environment.
+This is the fifth stage of culture shock, as described by some of the researchers.
+People tend to enter this stage of culture shock when they visit their homes after an extended period.
+At this time, people generally re-enter the culture shock, but this time, it will take less time to adapt to the environment.

 Also Read: Want to know more about the Culture of the different countries then refer to A Comprehensive Guide to American Culture Etiquette: Ease Your Academic Life!